HBCU-Library-Alliance/HBCU-LA-Digital-Collections-Expansion-Pilot-Project/meeting_notes.md

 -Updates
 - Status of selection of items for digitization
 	- Nina's been reading up on the history of the college to aid in selection.
-	- She hasn't seleted any materials as of yet.
+	- She hasn't selected any materials as of yet.
 Will try to complete selection by next meeting.

 - Status of Equipment
     - Nina still waiting on computer.
 Order now delayed until Dec 22.
 She may have to try to use her current desktop in the interim.
 She will send us the specs.